-Download \times
+Download ×

-Select your file format. l
+Select your file format.

-Image l
+Image

-Data l
+Data

-Crosstab ¢
+Crosstab

-PDF l
+PDF

-PowerPoint l
+PowerPoint

-Tableau Workbook l
+Tableau Workbook

 Get the App

 Selecting the "Image" file format will result in a .PNG file.

 Selecting the "PDF" file format will result in a .PDF file.
 When choosing to download as a PDF, users are encouraged to set "Scaling" to "At most 1 page wide" for best results.